blackout157w/addict50plus/BUILDGUIDE.md

 ![led](https://github.com/user-attachments/assets/1a2a2e0b-1fad-4619-9b2c-31ca7b0edeaf)

-Next, attach the LED, but if you are not attaching an LED, you can omit this.If you are using a temperature-controlled soldering iron, you can usually solder at around 330℃ using leaded solder, but it is better to lower the temperature a little more than that, which may damage the LED.
-I think this can be prevented.If you do not have a temperature-controlled soldering iron, I think it is a good idea to avoid applying the soldering iron to one LED continuously for a long time.
+Next, attach the LED, but if you are not attaching an LED, you can omit this.
+If you are using a temperature-controlled soldering iron, you can usually solder at around 330℃ using leaded solder, but it is better to lower the temperature a little more than that, which may damage the LED.
+I think this can be prevented.
+If you do not have a temperature-controlled soldering iron, I think it is a good idea to avoid applying the soldering iron to one LED continuously for a long time.

 ![led2](https://github.com/user-attachments/assets/38a90d2c-04d3-4402-89bd-d61c1ccaeba9)